A guided visualization toward the boundary of self.

 — Bilbo Baggins, from The Lord of the Rings

-Christian doctrines were fostered by the Pre-Socratics long before its eponymous savior laid them down.
+Christian doctrines were fostered by the Pre-Socratics long before their eponymous savior laid them down.
 Fanned by the winds of the Mediterranean, a rational division of human nature into good and evil already prevailed in Greek thinking by the time he came along.
 It was an injection of reason into the tribalism of the times, though it was not until Martin Luther that rationalism became a force of its own, and from that came science.

 Cultures on other continents avoided the Western Judeo-Christian upheaval.
 Perhaps they were less disturbed by testosterone, blood lust, or imperialism.
 Maybe more space fostered greater peace.
 If there is anything that Europe and the Mediterranean are famous for, it’s starting wars.